Sewer Use Bylaw

 The Sewer Use Bylaw, No. 9466 helps protect sanitary sewer system infrastructure and public and private property from damage related to inappropriate discharges, protect City employees from exposure to harmful wastes, and reduce the risk of upsetting the waste treatment process and inadvertently releasing harmful substances into the environment within the final products of the Wastewater Treatment Plant.

 How can discharges be harmful?

 Some discharges may be flammable, corrosive, reactive, or toxic which could cause corrosion and damage to equipment and upset wastewater treatment processes.
 Fat, oil, and grease discharges can build up in the sewer line and create blockages that lead to overflows into businesses, and homes.
 Large amount of grit and sand in the sanitary system can also cause damage to infrastructure.

 Without source control management the City faces four main risks:

 Potential to damage or block the sewer collection system which can lead to service disruptions, costly maintenance, and risk to both private and public property;

 - Disrupt or inhibit treatment operations at the wastewater treatment plant which creates a risk to the City’s compliance with its own regulatory obligations;

 - Some substances cannot be treated practically at the plant level and may pass directly through to the environment;

 - Risk to worker or public health and safety.

-The majority of discharges that represent a risk to the City are created by the industrial, commercial, institutional (ICI) sector (i.e. businesses).
-Potential risks from these dischargers can be minimized through proactive management of wastewater quality.
+The discharges that may represent a risk to the City are generally created by the industrial, commercial, institutional (ICI) sector (i.e. businesses).
+Potential risks from these dischargers can be minimized through proactive management of wastewater quality (i.e. source control).